Allow me to explain my point of view in response to some badmouthing that I heard about me.

 I rather let them know that I am in touch with some people who have authority over them so that they would choose to do what is right before I am driven by my own frustrations because of their strong resistance.

-This is the only basis why sometimes I do drop some big names; in fact, I prefer not to do that so that I can personally assess the attitude of good civil or corporate person to heap my praises on them.
-I can also identify the Little Napoleons.
+This is the only basis why sometimes I do drop some big names; in fact, I prefer not to do that so that I can personally assess the attitude of good civil or corporate person to heap my praises on them if they are good.
+I can also identify the Little Napoleons and deal with them.

 4. Often, the problems that I highlight are not even mine alone but others telling me their complaints.
 I am usually very persistent until the problem is solved because often, people suffer daily without even know who to complain to.